Spectrosexuality

 What might explain reported encounters?

-Where people describe a felt sexual encounter with a presence, the most cited natural explanation is sleep paralysis.
+Where people describe a felt sexual encounter with a presence, the most cited natural explanation is sleep paralysis and the closely linked incubus phenomenon.
 During this state, between sleep and waking, people are immobile and may experience vivid, sometimes frightening or sexualised hallucinations of a presence in the room.
-Folklorist David Hufford documented this "supernatural assault" pattern in The Terror That Comes in the Night (University of Pennsylvania Press, 1982), arguing the experiences are real perceptions with a stable cross-cultural form, even though their cause is ordinary.
+A systematic review and meta-analysis by Molendijk and colleagues (2017) in Frontiers in Psychiatry frames the incubus experience as a REM-derived parasomnia: apparent wakefulness invaded by dream imagery, with a chest-pressure sensation and sometimes an erotic or aggressive presence.
+Folklorist David Hufford documented the same "supernatural assault" pattern in The Terror That Comes in the Night (University of Pennsylvania Press, 1982), arguing the experiences are real perceptions with a stable cross-cultural form, even though their cause is ordinary.
 As a private fantasy framework, by contrast, spectrosexuality functions like other imaginative attractions: the supernatural partner offers mystery, taboo, and an idealised, boundless figure unconstrained by an ordinary body.

 Is spectrophilia a recognised disorder?